brianfromoregon/2d-games/README.md

 #### FAQ

-* Exception in thread "main" java.lang.UnsatisfiedLinkError: no lwjgl in java.library.path
+* When trying to run the main class I see this: Exception in thread "main" java.lang.UnsatisfiedLinkError: no lwjgl in java.library.path

  Did you forget to add this JVM option: -Djava.library.path=target/natives